 Caffeine acts as a mild stimulant.
 It increases your heart rate and metabolism.
 It also stimulates the central nervous system and boosts your energy levels.
 Hence, it is the perfect “wake up call” for most of us.

 The downside of caffeine, however, is that it can leave you feeling agitated and can disrupt your ability to concentrate over time.
 It also interferes with the way your body absorbs vitamins and minerals.
+To make things worse, it causes palpitations, headaches, insomnia, and stomach aches.
+Regular caffeine intake also causes your body to lose fluid and makes you feel anxious.1 2

 Given the health conditions that caffeine brings with it, it might be a good idea to try and switch to healthier alternatives instead.
 We’ve found a few that can help you do just that.